You Work For Money and Prestige, What About the Things You Love to Do?

 Not just for money.
 Not just for the company you work for.
 Not just for other people’s agenda.

 I don’t mean it in a selfish way when I say “for your own,” because I believe we should also spend time helping people or doing something for the planet.
-What I’m trying to say is that we can’t truly be happy if we only spend time working for others’ dreams.
+What I’m trying to say is that we can’t truly be happy if we spend all our time working for others’ dreams.

 Don’t have time?
 Minimize Facebook.
 Minimize watching TV.
 Minimize Internet.
 Minimize gossips.
 Minimize time spent with negative people.